-Psoriasis is a chronic skin disease caused by the immune system resulting in the overproduction of skin cells.
+Psoriasis is a chronic skin disease caused by the immune system that results in the overproduction of skin cells.
 Cells begin developing over a few days rather than a few weeks.
-These extra skin cells pile up on the surface of the skin resulting in the patches or “plaques” of psoriasis.
+These extra skin cells pile up on the surface of the skin, forming patches or “plaques” of psoriasis.

 Who gets psoriasis?

-Psoriasis is usually a genetic condition.
-Meaning, those who have psoriasis usually have one or more family member that also has the condition.
+Psoriasis is usually a genetic condition; those who have psoriasis usually have one or more family members that also have the condition.

 Is psoriasis contagious?

 Psoriasis is not contagious.
 You cannot get psoriasis by touching the skin of someone else who has it.
 To get psoriasis, you must already have been born with the genes that cause it.

 A person’s genetics and immune system are understood to be important factors of what causes psoriasis.
 Although, not everyone who has inherited the genes for psoriasis will have active flare-ups unless he or she is exposed to a “trigger.”

 priasis can begin, be triggered for the first time following these types of events:

 - Sunburn, scratch, cut, or other skin injuries